RobTillaart/Fletcher/README.md

 - add Print interface
   - or Printable() ?
   - Stream ??
-- add getters for S1 and S2?
+- add getters for S1 and S2 in the classes
+- add parameter for start values for F in static functions
+  - would allow to use them in a stream too.